 Shooting events held on a regular basis at the club include training, rifle, CMP, rimfire, youth, pistol, shotguns and more.
 Members are encouraged to coordinate and hold events of interest to them.

-The Original Lakeland Gun Show, held several times a year at The Lakeland Center, is a long-standing club fundraiser and is one of the largest gun shows in the Southeast.
+The Central Florida Gun Show, held several times a year now at the SUN ‘n FUN Expo Campus, is a long-standing club fundraiser and is one of the largest gun shows in the Southeast.
 It attracts vendors from all over the United States.
 One of the benefits of membership in the LRPC is being able to volunteer at the show, getting an inside glimpse of this Lakeland tradition.

 Message from a Member: